 More formally, our volunteer teams often organize group dinners, escapes from the field, and sing-alongs.

-Collector Volunteer Name Badges
+Collect your Volunteer Name Badges

-Vintage Volunteers proudly wear their badges – not only while volunteering, but as they travel through the entire convention grounds, the City of Oshkosh, and throughout the Fox Valley.
-Our volunteers like to show off their Vintage Pride.
+Vintage Volunteers proudly wear their badges – not only while volunteering, but as they travel the entire convention grounds, the City of Oshkosh, and throughout the Fox Valley.
+Our volunteers love to show off their Vintage Volunteer Pride.